Diceycle/Arknights-Material-Planner/README.md

 are missing.
 Since keeping track of your depot's contents manually is exhausting let the tool do that too!
 Simply click one button and sit back as **image and text recognition** tells you exactly **what materials you have on hand**.

+Loading animation done by the bird enthusiast and BirdKnights player Akarubasa!

 ## Quick Setup

 1. Download the zip of the latest version(`ArknightsMaterials_vX.Y.Z.zip`) of Arknights Material Planner from the